Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

-A highly visual artist, in the same line of Guillermo Del Toro or Baz Luhrmann, he expands in every detail the context where the characters breathe.
+A highly visual artist, in the same line as Guillermo Del Toro or Baz Luhrmann, he expands in every detail the context where the characters breathe.
 Qohen's lair, a sort of abandoned church "assaulted" by colorful technology, help explain the complexity of the protagonist, who is torn between his blind faith and the pragmatism of his work.

 The city, which is incredibly colorful and hypnotic, is full of hilarious details that reveal its dark dictatorial control, such as prohibitive absurd signs such as "DON'T wear a fox mask" or "do not grab your child's hand."
 You can make the case that the visuals serve to enjoy The Zero Theorem abstractly and ignore its philosophical babble, and even if you’re right, that's a completely valid option.

 And then there are the performances, which manage to maintain the interest of the viewer, even when the story seems to go anywhere.
-Christoph Waltz, Melanie Thierry, David Thewlis, Lucas Hedges and Tilda Swinton exude so much security and histrionic quality in their dialogue deliveries and body language that one has no choice but to stay to the end, waiting to see if the substance take shape.
+Christoph Waltz, Melanie Thierry, David Thewlis, Lucas Hedges, and Tilda Swinton exude so much security and histrionic quality in their dialogue deliveries and body language that one has no choice but to stay to the end, waiting to see if the substance take shape.

 There's a scene in which Gilliam seemed to wink at the audience.
-Towards the end, Qohen, in a genuine desperation yells at Management:
+Towards the end, Qohen, in genuine desperation yells at Management:

 "Why would you want to prove that all is for nothing?"

 That same emphatic question can be asked to Gilliam himself.
-Because the--rather confusing--message of the film at times points to that existentialist relentless cynicism that brings nothing to the table.
+Because the--rather confusing—message of the film at times points to that existentialist relentless cynicism that brings nothing to the table.

 Title: The Zero Theorem